novault/novault/README.rst

 *******

 ``novault`` is provided under the `MIT License
 <https://github.com/novault/novault/blob/master/LICENSE>`_.
-Beyond Python and its standard libraries ``novault`` makes use and depends on the following 3rd party packages, and bundles them in the pre-build binary executables:
+Beyond Python and its standard libraries ``novault`` makes use and depends on the following 3rd party packages, and bundles them in the pre-built binary executables:

 `ecdsa
 <https://github.com/warner/python-ecdsa>`_, licensed under the MIT License.